-- 5.1 Explain the fundamental concepts of Bayesian statistics and use these concepts to calculate Bayesian estimators. - 5.1.1 Use Bayes' theorem to calculate simple conditional probabilities. - 5.1.2 Explain what is meant by a prior distribution, a posterior distribution and a conjugate prior distribution. - 5.1.3 Derive the posterior distribution for a parameter in simple cases. - 5.1.4 Explain what is meant by a loss function. - 5.1.5 Use simple loss functions to derive Bayesian estimates of parameters. - 5.1.6 Explain what is meant by the credibility premium formula and describe the role played by the credibility factor. - 5.1.7 Explain the Bayesian approach to credibility theory and use it to derive credibility premiums in simple cases. - 5.1.8 Explain the empirical Bayes approach to credibility theory and use it to derive credibility premiums in simple cases. - 5.1.9 Explain the differences between the two approaches and state the assumptions underlying each of them.
+- 5.1 Explain the fundamental concepts of Bayesian statistics and use these concepts to calculate Bayesian estimators. - 5.1.1 Use Bayes' theorem to calculate simple conditional probabilities. - 5.1.2 Explain what is meant by a prior distribution, a posterior distribution and a conjugate prior distribution. - 5.1.3 Derive the posterior distribution for a parameter in simple cases. - 5.1.4 Explain what is meant by a loss function. - 5.1.5 Use simple loss functions to derive Bayesian estimates of parameters. - 5.1.6 Derive credible intervals in simple cases. - 5.1.7 Explain what is meant by the credibility premium formula and describe the role played by the credibility factor. - 5.1.8 Explain the Bayesian approach to credibility theory and use it to derive credibility premiums in simple cases. - 5.1.9 Explain the empirical Bayes approach to credibility theory and use it to derive credibility premiums in simple cases. - 5.1.10 Explain the differences between the two approaches and state the assumptions underlying each of them.